 The most crucial difference between predictive and prescriptive analytics is the analyzed data.
 Predictive analytics uses historical data to uncover hidden patterns, which are then used to make good predictions.
-Predictive analytics uses historical data, the results of the projections, and the hidden patterns discovered during the predictive analysis to take business action and recommend further steps.
+Prescriptive analytics uses historical data, the results of the projections, and the hidden patterns discovered during the predictive analysis to take business action and recommend further steps.

 Correlation vs. causation

 The second key difference is that predictive analytics finds correlations in the data, while prescriptive analytics involves finding causal relationships.
 There can be 100 weekly correlated reasons in a complex equation that can accurately predict customer churn, but which of those 100 reasons should the business take action to see a substantial business value?
 Finding causation makes prescriptive analytics much harder since the business hypotheses created from the predictions may or may not yield acceptable business value.